-Program Administration, Planning, Representation and Consultation with Dean,
+Program Administration, Planning, Representation and Consultation with Dean

 Continuing interaction is maintained to ensure that the Dean and the Associate Dean each remain aware of problems and opportunities concerning the School's academic program and operations.
-The Associate Dean is also responsible for administration of the SOEST Marine Option Program, the SOEST Library, and University of Hawaii Aquarium (Waikiki Aquarium).
+The Associate Dean is also responsible for administration of the SOEST Marine Option Program and the SOEST Library.

-The Associate Dean represents SOEST on educational matters at the state, national and international levels, as appropriate and represents the Dean on educational matters to the offices of the Vice-President for Academic Affairs, the Dean of Natural Sciences, the Dean of Engineering, and other appropriate units within the University.
+The Associate Dean represents SOEST on educational matters at the state, national and international levels, as appropriate and represents the Dean on educational matters to the offices of the Senior Vice President(s), the Vice-President(s), the Dean of Natural Sciences, the Dean of Engineering, and other appropriate units within the University.